szczyglis-dev/py-gpt/docs/source/plugins.rst

 **PyGPT** can be enhanced with plugins to add new features.

-**Tip:** Plugins works best with GPT-4 models.

 The following plugins are currently available, and model can use them instantly:

+* ``API calls`` - plugin lets you connect the model to the external services using custom defined API calls.
 * ``Audio Input`` - provides speech recognition.
 * ``Audio Output`` - provides voice synthesis.
 * ``Autonomous Agent (inline)`` - enables autonomous conversation (AI to AI), manages loop, and connects output back to input.
 This is the inline Agent mode.
+* ``Bitbucket`` - Access Bitbucket API to manage repositories, issues, and pull requests.
 * ``Chat with files (LlamaIndex, inline)`` - plugin integrates LlamaIndex storage in any chat and provides additional knowledge into context (from indexed files).
-* ``API calls`` - plugin lets you connect the model to the external services using custom defined API calls.
 * ``Code Interpreter`` - responsible for generating and executing Python code, functioning much like the `Code Interpreter` on `ChatGPT`, but locally.
 This means model can interface with any script, application, or code.
 Plugins can work in conjunction to perform sequential tasks; for example, the `Files` plugin can write generated Python code to a file, which the `Code Interpreter` can execute it and return its result to model.
+* ``Context history (calendar, inline)`` - provides access to context history database.
+* ``Crontab / Task scheduler`` - plugin provides cron-based job scheduling - you can schedule tasks/prompts to be sent at any time using cron-based syntax for task setup.
 * ``Custom Commands`` - allows you to create and execute custom commands on your system.
+* ``Experts (inline)`` - allows calling experts in any chat mode.
+This is the inline Experts (co-op) mode.
+* ``Facebook`` - Manage user info, pages, posts, and photos on Facebook pages.
 * ``Files I/O`` - grants access to the local filesystem, enabling model to read and write files, as well as list and create directories.
-* ``System (OS)`` - provides access to the operating system and executes system commands.
-* ``Mouse and Keyboard`` - provides the ability to control the mouse and keyboard by the model.
-* ``Web Search`` - provides the ability to connect to the Web, search web pages for current data, and index external content using LlamaIndex data loaders.
-* ``Serial port / USB`` - plugin provides commands for reading and sending data to USB ports.
-* ``Context history (calendar, inline)`` - provides access to context history database.
-* ``Crontab / Task scheduler`` - plugin provides cron-based job scheduling - you can schedule tasks/prompts to be sent at any time using cron-based syntax for task setup.
+* ``GitHub`` - Access GitHub API to manage repositories, issues, and pull requests.
+* ``Google`` - Access Gmail, Drive, Docs, Maps, Calendar, Contacts, Colab, YouTube, Keep - for managing emails, files, events, notes, video info, and contacts.
 * ``Image Generation (inline)`` - integrates DALL-E 3 image generation with any chat and mode.
 Just enable and ask for image in Chat mode, using standard model like GPT-4.
 The plugin does not require the ``+ Tools`` option to be enabled.
-* ``Experts (inline)`` - allows calling experts in any chat mode.
-This is the inline Experts (co-op) mode.
-* ``Vision (inline)`` - integrates vision capabilities with any chat mode, not just Vision mode.
-When the plugin is enabled, the model temporarily switches to vision in the background when an image attachment or vision capture is provided.
+* ``Mailer`` - Provides the ability to send, receive and read emails.
+* ``Mouse and Keyboard`` - provides the ability to control the mouse and keyboard by the model.
 * ``Real Time`` - automatically appends the current date and time to the system prompt, informing the model about current time.
+* ``Serial port / USB`` - plugin provides commands for reading and sending data to USB ports.
+* ``Slack`` - Handle users, conversations, messages, and files on Slack.
+* ``System (OS)`` - provides access to the operating system and executes system commands.
 * ``System Prompt Extra`` - appends additional system prompts (extra data) from a list to every current system prompt.
 You can enhance every system prompt with extra instructions that will be automatically appended to the system prompt.
+* ``Telegram`` - Send messages, photos, and documents; manage chats and contacts.
+* ``Vision (inline)`` - integrates vision capabilities with any chat mode, not just Vision mode.
+When the plugin is enabled, the model temporarily switches to vision in the background when an image attachment or vision capture is provided.
 * ``Voice Control (inline)`` - provides voice control command execution within a conversation.
-* ``Mailer`` - Provides the ability to send, receive and read emails.
+* ``Web Search`` - provides the ability to connect to the Web, search web pages for current data, and index external content using LlamaIndex data loaders.
-* ``Google`` - Access Gmail, Drive, Docs, Maps, Calendar, Contacts, Colab, YouTube, Keep - for managing emails, files, events, notes, video info, and contacts.
-* ``Facebook`` - Manage user info, pages, posts, and photos on Facebook pages.
-* ``Slack`` - Handle users, conversations, messages, and files on Slack.
-* ``Telegram`` - Send messages, photos, and documents; manage chats and contacts.
 * ``X/Twitter`` - Interact with tweets and users, manage bookmarks and media, perform likes, retweets, and more.
-* ``GitHub`` - Access GitHub API to manage repositories, issues, and pull requests.
-* ``Bitbucket`` - Access Bitbucket API to manage repositories, issues, and pull requests.

 Creating Your Own Plugins